freealise/freealise/geometrize/readme.md

-add lines of varying width and gradient ?
+polygons (<- triangles) of varying number of points and opacity
 morph by closest shape and color ?